gvwilson/sensibleadventures/bookster/bookster.md

 balcony above the door made the picture complete.

 Erileine yanked the braided cord that hung by the door.
 A drum thumped inside, but no one answered.
-He pulled the cord again, harder.
+She pulled the cord again, harder.

 The snoring stopped.
 "Who is it?" a voice yawned.